 - Marathon running shoes → Generic search query

 - Nike marathon running shoes → Branded search query

-Splitting Campaigns Allows You To Bid According to Search Query Pattern ROI – Not Just Product
+Query-Split Campaigns Allow You To Bid According to Search Query Pattern ROI – Not Just Product

 With a standard Google Shopping campaign setup you can only set a bid for a specific product, category, or brand (amongst others).